 If you were wondering what are this year’s Top 5 Places to Visit for Seniors…Stop and wonder no more.
 Here is a list of senior-friendly destinations based on price, accessibility, weather, and tours.

 Niagara Falls, NY.

 Away from the fast pace and lights of New York City, we can find the Niagara Falls.
-Three waterfalls meet and create the highest flow rate waterfall of the world.
+Three waterfalls meet and create the highest flow rate waterfall in the world.
 Book a flight to the Buffalo Airport (BUF), and you are just half an hour away from the falls.
 If there’s time, pay a visit to our Canadians neighbors in Ontario.
 My parents in law did this trip in 2018, and said it was “much better than Walt Disney World”.
 Their own words.

-Who hasn’t thought of visiting Italy?
-Take advantage of your retiree status and visit Italy during the Spring or Fall to avoid the summer crowds.
-Do not forget to book a Food & Wine Tour, or a pasta making class if you are feeling bold.
+Who hasn’t thought about visiting Italy?
+Take advantage of your retiree status and visit Italy during the Spring, Fall, and even Winter to avoid the summer crowds.
+Do not forget to book tours and accommodations in advance, and a pasta or gelato making class.